pelmini/fprime-system-reference/SystemReference/Gnc/Imu/docs/IntegrationGuide.md

 ### 2.3 Event Design

 Component implementors are free to define whatever events are needed for their project.
-Typically, Gnc components will emit an error event when the underlying hardware calls fail.
+Typically, GNC components will emit an error event when the underlying hardware calls fail.

-In this example, the Imu component will define one event:
+In this example, the IMU component will define one event:

 | Event          | Severity   | Description                              |
 |----------------|------------|------------------------------------------|